savob/savobajic.ca/content/projects/personal/website.md

 # Detailed Report

-After years of throwing aroung the idea of having a personal website I committed and purchased this domain December 30th, 2021.
+After years of throwing around the idea of having a personal website I committed and purchased this domain December 30th, 2021.
 Just in time to ring in the new year.
 Originally I wanted the `savo.ca` domain but it has already been purchased and now redirects to a site about the benefits of owning a `.ca` domain.
 The irony is a *bit* frustrating.